 A Quick Guide on Directors' Duties in Hong Kong

-Being a director is as prestigious as it is cumbersome, or so they say.
+It's said that being a director is as difficult as it is prestigious.
 Let's look at directors' duties in Hong Kong and try to evaluate how much risk comes with this respectable job title.